Maharashtra ATS apprehends Jharkhand Maoist leader carrying Rs 15 lakh bounty | Law-Order

 - India

-In an early morning operation, the ATS nabbed him after a raid at a chawl (tenement) in Nalasopara area of Palghar district adjoining Mumbai, the official said.
+In an early morning operation on Sunday, the Maharashtra Anti-Terrorism Squad nabbed him after a raid at a chawl (tenement) in Nalasopara area of Palghar, located around 50 km from state capital Mumbai, the official said.

-Yadav, a resident of Hazaribagh in Jharkhand, had come to Maharashtra for medical treatment, he said.

-The Jharkhand Police have been informed about the operation and further enquiry is on, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)